-Lloyd Lofthouse is the award-winning author of My Splendid Concubine [3rd edition].
+Lloyd Lofthouse is the award-winning author of The Concubine Saga.
 When you love a Chinese woman, you marry her family and culture too.
 This is the love story Sir Robert Hart did not want the world to discover.

 Subscribe to “iLook China”!

 Sign up for an E-mail Subscription at the top of this page, or click on the “Following” tab in the WordPress toolbar at the top of the screen.

 About iLook China